Number of Credits: 3 CME Credits

 For any questions or problems concerning this program or for problems related to the printing of the certificate, please contact IAME at 802-824-4433 or firstname.lastname@example.org .

 This activity is designed to be completed within the time designated.
-To successfully earn credit, participants must complete the activity during the valid credit period and receive a minimum score of 75% on the post-test.
+To successfully earn credit, participants must complete the activity during the valid credit period.
+To receive Category A credits, you must receive a minimum score of 75% on the post-test.

 Follow these steps to earn CME credit: